curtiskelsey/interviewquestions/README.md

 ## The Job to be Done

 As it is, the program only spits out a plain-text statement.
-Your job is to get the program to produce an HTML version of the customer statement in addition to the plain-text statement, with the following requirements:
+Your job is to get the program to produce an HTML version of the customer statement as well.
+The output of the plain-text statement must not change.
+The HTML statement's output must meet the following requirements:

 - The header must be an `H1` element with the customer's name in italics, with the language "Rentals for _Customer Name_".
 - Each movie rental listing must be on a new line with a colon after the movie name, like so: